EdConroy/LegionEngine/readme.txt

 Update 10/26: Added background music, audio.c, and audio.h.

-Update 12/16: Switch FIGHT_SENTINEL and FIGHT_DOOM in LoadFighter in game.c to change fighters.
+Update 12/16: Switch out FIGHT_SENTINEL and FIGHT_DOOM in LoadFighter in game.c to change fighters.
 Also change the music path to any sound file in the sounds folder in order to change the music.
 You must not be in fullscreen mode to use the Fighter Editor since it uses the command line.
 Have Fun!